 Tesla, Marriott, Yamaha, Aramark, Puma, Sony Music, Samsung.

-- Pricing for UKG Pro is not available on their website.
+- Pricing for UKG Pro or Ready is not available on their website.
 However, it is usually on a per-employee-per-month basis, either billed annually or monthly.

 - You’d need to contact a sales representative for an accurate quote.

 - Our research has shown that licenses tend to start at around $600.00 per year for every 5 users.